 On the day of the surgery:

 - You will probably be asked not to drink or eat anything for several hours before the surgery.
-Take the medicines your doctor told you to take with a small sip of water.
+Take the medicines your provider told you to take with a small sip of water.

 - Your surgeon will tell you when to arrive.

 After the Procedure

 Work with your provider to keep your pain in control.
 Your heel may be very sore.

 You will be wearing a cast or splint for a period of time.